astrikas/exercise_4/README.md

 We'll use an image search API from [Bing](https://docs.microsoft.com/en-us/bing/search-apis/bing-image-search/reference/endpoints).
-I'll provide an API key over email that you can use by pasting it into `apikey.js` and using the BING_API_KEY variable in your javascript code.
+I'll provide an API key over email that you can use by pasting it into `apikey.example.js` and renaming the file `apikey.js`.
+You can then use the BING_API_KEY variable in your javascript code.
 You'll notice that `apikey.js` is in the `.gitignore` file; **please do not check the API key into GitHub**.
 Even if it's not found by bots run by malicious users, it will likely be found by Microsoft's own bots and deactivated, breaking your code and everyone else's.